 ANN JARVIS LOVED CARNATIONS

-Shortly after Ann’s death, her daughter Anna organized a memorial at her mother’s church in Grafton, West Virginia.
-During the service, she passed out 500 white carnations (her mother’s favorite flower) to all the mothers in attendance.
-With this unofficial inauguration, Anna began writing letters to national, state and local politicians to gain their support for a Mother’s Day movement.
+Shortly after Jarvis’ passing, Anna hosted a memorial at her mother’s church in Grafton, West Virginia.
+During the service, she passed out 500 white carnations (her mother’s favorite) to all mothers in attendance.
+With this unofficial “inauguration”, Anna began rallying support among national, state and local politicians for a recognized Mother’s Day movement.

 And unbelievably, a decade later, 46 states and many foreign countries, including Canada and Mexico, were holding Mother’s Day celebrations!